 -

-Trader Joe’s manzanilla olives are smaller than the others on this list, so if you aren’t as big of a size enthusiast as I am, then these are the best olives for a Martini for you.
+I know I said no small olives, but if you don’t want a honking olive in your drink, then Trader Joe’s manzanilla olives are the best olives for Martinis at your house.
 That said, they still have some girth.
+(We’re still talking about Martini olives, I promise.)
 They’re not dive bar olives.
 They are also mellower than some of the other brands—more gentle and rounded in their flavor.
 If you make your Martinis with sherry, these would be perfect, but they’d also be great in a standard Gin Martini made with a softer gin like Plymouth.

 Credit: Liv Averett / Trader Joe’s